grafana/xk6/README.md

 Because the subcommands and flags are constrained to benefit rapid extension prototyping, xk6 does read some environment variables to take cues for its behavior and/or configuration when there is no room for flags.

 - `K6_VERSION` sets the version of k6 to build.
+- `XK6_BUILD_FLAGS` sets any go build flags if needed.
+Defaults to '-ldflags=-w -s'.
 - `XK6_RACE_DETECTOR=1` enables the Go race detector in the build.
 - `XK6_SKIP_CLEANUP=1` causes xk6 to leave build artifacts on disk after exiting.
 - `XK6_K6_REPO` optionally sets the path to the main k6 repository.
 This is useful when building with k6 forks.